TjuJianyu/verylarge_dropout/README.md

-# Fine-tuning with very large Dropout
+# Fine-tuning with very large Dropout for out-of-distribution generalization

-Official PyTorch implementation of Fine-tuning with very large Dropout
-# TL;DR
-out-of-distribution fine-tuning with very large dropout (90%) exceeds ensemble and weight-averaging methods

 # Abstract